Do you know what makes a good book cover?

 #4 – Title, Subtitle and Their Relatives

 Please don’t make the mistake of thinking your cover is completely at your designer’s mercy.
 No. You are the writer.
-And you play the key role in determining how well your cover is gonna perform.
+And you play the key role in determining how well your cover performs.

 How?
 The book title!